 - Via Ferratas Of The Italian Dolomites: VOL 1 by James Rushforth

 - Via Ferratas Of The Italian Dolomites: VOL 2 by Graham Fletcher & John Smith

 13. How to dress for a via ferrata

 Weather accordingly and comfortably.
 You want to be able to lift your legs without tearing a hole in your crotch (speaking from experience here).

 I always like to wear long hiking trousers or leggings, even on warm days, to prevent any cuts and scratches on my legs caused by sharp rocks.

-My favourite go to brands for hiking trousers are Fjallraven or Revolution Race.
-Both are Scandinavian brands and when it comes down to outdoors the descendants of vikings really know their stuff!
+My favorite go-to brands for hiking trousers are Fjallraven or Revolution Race.
+Both are Scandinavian brands and when it comes down to the outdoors the descendants of Vikings really know their stuff!